Ps3itaTeam/MAMBA_PRX_Loader/MAMBA_PRX_Autoloader/README.md

 		[VSH PLUGINS]
 ===============================

--If flag "mamba_off" is not set VSH Plugins will be loaded from file /dev_hdd0/mamba_plugins.txt with MAMBA -Else they will be loaded from file /dev_hdd0/prx_plugins.txt with prx loader
+If flag "mamba_off" is not set VSH Plugins will be loaded from file /dev_hdd0/mamba_plugins.txt with MAMBA else they will be loaded from file /dev_hdd0/prx_plugins.txt with prx loader

 ==============================================================

-This program is based in:

-- New Core by MiralaTijera and changes by Estwald

-- MAMBA by Estwald and unofficial updates by _NZV_ (GetVSHProcess, PS3M_API) Some part of code for load MAMBA payload come from Iris Manager and his fork (IRISMAN, GAMESONIC MANAGER, MANAGUNZ)

-- PRX Loader by User and unofficial updates by _NZV_ (GetVSHProcess) Some part of code for load PRX Loader payload come from "payload autoloader" by KW

 ==============================================================

 (c) 2013 MiralaTijera <www.elotrolado.net> (Original Core)